 Coronavirus (COVID-19) Updates

 The Missouri Department of Health and Senior Services (DHSS) activated a statewide public hotline for citizens or providers needing guidance regarding the novel coronavirus, or COVID-19.
 The hotline can be reached at 877-435-8411 and is being operated by medical professionals.
-It is available 24 hours a day, 7 days a week.
+It is available Monday through Friday, 7:30 a.m. to 5:30 p.m.